 In addition, these fungi are special because they look like a head of cauliflower or a sea sponge.
 Their color varies, which can be yellow-gray, brown-yellow, or creamy white like cauliflower.

 If you want to find them, search for them on the base of hardwoods, like conifers, oak, pine, or spruce.
-Currently, they are also a widely-cultivated species in Australia, the USA, Korea, and Japan so you can buy them in the regions’ markets.
+Currently, they are also a widely-cultivated species in Australia, the USA, Korea, and Japan.

 27. Pinewood Mushroom (Agaricus Silvaticus)

 North America, North Africa, and Europe are the 3 main areas to find Pinewood mushroom (Scaly wood mushroom), particularly from early summer to early winter.

 First recorded in the 1770s, they are edible species with a grayish-brown cap, brownish stem and gray gills when immature.
 Their flesh is reddish after being cut and has a subtle earthy flavor.
 Their firm texture is a big plus as well because they can hold up well after cooking.